 As per the things stand at the moment, It is legal to play on ComeOn in India.
 As long as there are no modifications in the current law to bring online betting eco-space, including foreign gambling and betting websites, under the law structure, it is completely legal.

 ComeOn is one of the biggest online betting and gambling platforms worldwide.
 It is one of a kind platform as it offers both casino games and sports betting.
 It offers a huge collection of casino games like Poker, Blackjack, and Roulette.
-Keeping the Indian market in mind, they also offer games like Teen Patti, Andar Bahar, and Rummy.
+Keeping the Indian market in mind, they also offer games like Teen Patti with real money, Andar Bahar, and Rummy.
 ComeOn offers a huge market in terms of sports betting as they offer more than 30 different sports.

 GameOn offers both paid and free platforms to the users.
 The biggest plus point of ComeOn is it accepts the deposits in the Indian currency by channels like UPI payments.